nsturm327/rails-sample-app-tutorial/README.md

 $ rvm install <Ruby version number>
 $ rvm --default use <Ruby version number>
 ```

-See the section [Up and running](https://www.learnenough.com/ruby-on-rails-7th-edition-tutorial#sec-up_and_running) for more details.
 Once Ruby is installed, the `bundler` gem can be installed using the `gem` command:

 ```
 $ gem install bundler -v <version number>